I Didn't Want to Need You

 "I Didn't Want to Need You" is a song by American rock band Heart.
 It was composed by veteran songwriter Diane Warren and released as the second single from the band's 10th studio album, Brigade (1990).
-"I Didn't Want to Need You" is a midtempo rock song with lyrics in which singer Ann Wilson laments her lack of resistance to fall in love with someone.
-The single peaked at number 23 on the US Billboard Hot 100 and number 14 on the Canadian RPM Top Singles chart.
+"I Didn't Want to Need You" peaked at number 23 on the US Billboard Hot 100, number 21 on the US Cash Box Top 100 and number 14 on the Canadian RPM 100 Hit Tracks chart.
 It also reached the top 40 in Ireland and Sweden and number 47 on the UK Singles Chart.

 Music video

-The majority of the video features close-up shots of the Wilson sisters blended with live shots of the band on the Brigade tour from their stop at the Orlando Arena in Orlando, Florida, on June 9, 1990.
+The majority of the video features close-up shots of the Wilson sisters blended with live shots of the band on the Brigade tour from their stop at the Orlando Arena in Orlando, Florida, on June 9, 1990 and the USF Sundome in Tampa, Florida on June 10, 1990.